jonverrier/C4Diagrammer/README.md

 Its not bad.
 It has picked up all the major components, and correctly linked them.
 IMHO you would take this kind of thing if you had a million lines of VB and didnt know where to start with it.

-Here is another  - this time one MCP Doc drew of itself:
+Here is another  - this time one C4Diagrammer drew of itself:

 ```mermaid
 C4Container